Unity-Technologies/com.unity.formats.alembic/AlembicImporter/Packages/com.unity.formats.alembic/Documentation/com.unity.formats.alembic.md

 ## Assigning Materials on Import

-By default the Alembic will import Meshes using the `Default Material`.
-So, you will need to manually reassign your Materials for each object.
+By default Unity will assign the `Default Material` to imported Alembic Meshes.
+You will need to manually reassign your Materials for each object.

 The Alembic package does not support remapping Face Set names to Materials or creating Materials from Face Set names.

-## Alembic Materials
+## Alembic Shaders

-The Alembic package includes the following Materials:
+The Alembic package includes the following Shaders:

 | Property:                     | Function: |
 |:------------------------------|:----------|